-Attacker targets waitress: 'He stabbed her in the neck'
+Horrified diners hid from attacker with 'massive knife'

 Video from inside a nearby bar shows people flattening themselves on the ground as police shout at them to take cover -- fast.

+"They told us to remain on the floor, but to stay calm," said Paul Connell, who was having drinks with friends at Katzenjammers bar when officers rushed in.

-Jack Applebee said he rushed to pull down metal shutters at the front of his restaurant to protect people inside.
+Down the street, the owner of Applebee's Fish Market scrambled to pull down metal shutters at the front to protect people inside his restaurant.

+"About five minutes later, there were gunshots everywhere," Jack Applebee told CNN.

-Outside, he said, one of his colleagues had spotted men wearing what he feared were suicide vests.
+Outside, Applebee said, one of his colleagues had spotted men wearing what he feared were suicide vests.

 For 90 minutes, everyone huddled upstairs.
 Gunshots erupted six or seven times, he said.